Best wetsuit cleaners: How to effectively wash your wetsuit

 Rather than a plastic bottle, it comes in a squishy pouch.
 You can use this wetsuit shampoo for heavily soiled areas too.

-How to wash a wetsuit
+How do you wash a wetsuit at home?

-Start by rinsing your wetsuit in fresh water to remove the salt.
-You can wash your wetsuit in a bucket, a large container or even a bath.
-Just drop the specified amount of solution into water, and submerge your wetsuit.
+You can now wash your wetsuit properly with the correct shampoo/detergent.
+Use a large bucket, container, or even a bath.
+Drop the specified amount of solution into water, mix, and fully submerge your wetsuit.

 Most soaking times are generally around the 10-minute mark and you can knead it too, like you would for a normal hand clothes wash, for a thorough clean.
-Check instructions to find out whether rinsing is required as products vary.
+Just be careful not to pull and scratch at the delicate fabric.

 Can you rinse and spin a wetsuit?

 It’s best to avoid washing machine use, as hot water and fast spin cycles can damage neoprene.
+Though it’s absolutely fine to hand wash a suit in warm water, boiling hot water can damage the integrity of a suit.

 How to dry a wetsuit